Aquarium of the Pacific - Online Learning Center - Species Print Sheet

 Both parents share in the incubation of the eggs with shifts of two to three days, the length depending on the foraging success of the bird at sea.
 The eggs hatch in about 40 days, and for the next 15 days, one of the parents constantly broods the chick.
 During this time the chick gains full control over its body temperature, losing its dependency on an adult for warmth.
 While one parent is brooding, the other is at sea foraging, usually returning in the late afternoon to feed the hungry chick partially digested regurgitated food.
 Adults continue to guard their chick for another 15 days after which they go to sea together to forage.
 Chicks left alone often gather together forming a crèche to reduce attacks from adults in the colony.
 Adults continue to feed their offspring until the chicks become juveniles and leave the colony to be on their own.

-Chicks fledge becoming juveniles when they are 60-130 days old at which time they lose their fluff and gain bluish colored feathers.
-At this time they leave land and remain at sea for 12-24 months.
+Chicks fledge, becoming juveniles, when they are 60 to 130 days old, at which time they lose their fluff and gain bluish-colored feathers.
+At this time they leave land and remain at sea for 12 to 24 months.
 Then they usually return to the land site where they hatched and molt into the familiar black and white plumage of adults.

 Although clumsy walking out of the water and on land, penguins are very skillful swimmers.
 African Penguins swim an average of 7 km per hour (4.4 mi/hr) but can reach speeds of 24 km per hr (15 mi/hr).
 They swim by using their feet as rudders and their wings as flippers.
 They move their feet when swimming at the surface.
 Diving, they streamline their body by drawing the head into their shoulders and pulling their feet into the body.
 Compared to other Penguin species, African Penguins are shallow divers, usually going no deeper than 9 m (30 ft).
 They can stay under water for two to three minutes.
 Emerging from a dive, they may porpoise, a movement involving plunging in and out of the water to renew air in their lungs while continuing to move without interrupting forward motion.